Ohio State vs. Michigan State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Ohio State and its opponents have gone over the current 68.5-point total in three of 10 games this season.
+- Ohio State and its opponents have gone over the current 69-point total in three of 10 games (30%) this season.

-- The two teams combine to score 80.9 points per game, 12.4 more than the over/under in this contest.
+- Michigan State and its opponents have combined to score more than 69 points in three of 10 games this season.

+- The combined points per game average of the two teams, 80.9, is 11.9 points above Saturday's over/under.

-- These two squads combine to allow 42.7 points per game, 25.8 fewer than this contest's over/under.
+- This contest's over/under is 26.3 points above the 42.7 these two squads combine to allow per game this season.

-- Buckeyes games have an average total of 63.9 points this season, 4.6 fewer than Saturday's over/under.

-- The 68.5 total in this game is 14.7 points higher than the 53.8 average total in Spartans games this season.
+- The average total in Buckeyes games this season is 63.9, 5.1 points fewer than Saturday's total of 69 .

+- In 2021, games involving the Spartans have averaged a total of 53.8 points, 15.2 fewer than this game's set over/under.

 Ohio State Stats and Trends

-- Ohio State is 6-4 against the spread and 9-1 overall this season when the team puts up more than 22.5 points.
+- When Ohio State scores more than 22.5 points, it is 6-4 against the spread and 9-1 overall.

-- When Ohio State amasses over 444.0 yards, the team is 6-4 against the spread and 9-1 overall.
+- In games that Ohio State totals over 444.0 yards, the team is 6-4 against the spread and 9-1 overall.

-- The Buckeyes have turned the ball over eight times this season, eight fewer than the Spartans have forced (16).
+- This year, the Buckeyes have eight turnovers, eight fewer than the Spartans have takeaways (16).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.